Skip to main

 Traditional Entry to the Speech-Language Pathology Program

-McDaniel's developing Master of Science in Speech-Language Pathology program will begin accepting applications in July 2026 for our first cohort to begin in May 2027.
+McDaniel's new Master of Science in Speech-Language Pathology (SLP) program will begin accepting applications July 18, 2026, for our first cohort to begin in May 2027.
 Traditional entry students will complete the program in 24 consecutive months.

 Eligibility

-Traditional entry is designed for students who have completed a bachelor’s degree in Communication Sciences and Disorders or Speech-Language Pathology or who hold a bachelor's degree in another major and have completed the prerequisites for admission, to include the following:
+Traditional entry is designed for students who have completed a bachelor’s degree in Communication Sciences and Disorders or Speech-Language Pathology or who hold a bachelor's degree in another major and have completed the prerequisites for admission.

 Foundational Prerequisites